Mastersam07/maestro-workbench/README.md

 ## Features

 - **IntelliSense and Syntax Highlighting**: Provides code completions and highlights syntax for Maestro YAML files, reducing errors and improving readability.
+For a table of supported commands, see [here](https://github.com/Mastersam07/maestro-workbench/blob/dev/COMMAND.md).

 - **Test Execution with Feedback**: Run your Maestro tests directly from the integrated tree view and receive real-time feedback on their status—running, passed, or failed.